Register before 15:00 on a weekday, to be seen on the same day.

 At home or at work.
 Speak to an NHS GP online today*

 We’re a new kind of NHS GP

 Our app means no more waiting weeks to see an NHS GP, tackling busy reception phone lines, or time off work!
-Join the thousands of patients getting doctors notes, repeat contraception, referral letters and health advice, all within a few taps on their phone.
+Join the thousands of patients getting prescriptions, doctors notes, repeat contraception, referral letters and health advice and treatment, all within a few taps on their phone.